nemonik/taiga-helm/README.md

 This example uses Traefik to expose the ingress.
 Configuring Traefik is out of scope of this readme.

-In the [gen 2 version of my Hands-on DevOps class](https://github.com/nemonik/hands-on-DevOps-gen2/tree/master/taiga) I do this to expose Taiga over https.

 Peruse this for insight.

 ## License